Course Outline

 1 Describe and evaluate the impact of variance in training type and load on exercise metabolism and needs for energy, protein, fat, carbohydrate and fluid across a wide range of sport activities Knowledgeable

-2 Apply the principles of sports nutrition to analyse and interpret nutritional assessment data as it relates to the needs of a specific sport Creative and critical thinker
+2 Appraise nutrition assessment information using the principles of sports nutrition as it relates to the needs of a specific sport.
+Creative and critical thinker

 Empowered